 Grandma’s irish sugar cookies are more than a recipe they’re a ticket back to family kitchens and joyful gatherings.
 With every batch, you invite a piece of my own Brooklyn childhood into your home.
 In this article, I’ll share the story behind these cookies, show you each step for baking them just right, and point you toward even more cookie classics you’ll love.
-Whether you’re baking for a holiday or just craving comfort, you’ll find that grandma’s irish sugar cookies fit every moment.

 Table of Contents